 The Caipirinha is the national drink of Brazil.
 Think limeade with one hell of a kick!
-It is delicious, refreshing but they are sneaky.
+Caipirinhas are delicious, but they are sneaky.
 Once you learn how The Latin Lover makes them, you’ll be spoiled forever.The Caipirinha is wonderfully refreshing and delicious.
 They truly are like concentrated limeade that packs an anvil-weilding punch.
 In summer, they slide down and so will you, if you don’t watch your intake.
 Add some fresh mint to the muddle and they become a Cuban Mojito.

 The Latin Lover is renowned for his Caipirinha skills.
 He’s made these for dozens of people and they are oh, so memorably delicious.
 We lived in São Paulo for a few years and a Brazilian friend showed him how he felt they should be made; this is the result of that lesson.
 The Latin Lover learned well.